 The purpose of this research is to define use cases for EC2 instances and Lambda function.

 For our experiment, we picked five different EC2 instances and a simple Lambda function.
-Gatling was used for load testing.
+To write the test scenario we used Gatling which was used for load testing.
+In Broscorp we use this tool to test that our software can handle designed amount of requests.
 The test scenario was configured for 0 to 3,000 concurrent requests per second growing over 30 seconds, the load was generated by factorial calculation for 10,000.

 We chose Europe (Ireland) as a testing region because it offers the highest concurrency limit for Lambda functions in Europe out of the box (3,000 vs 500).